drewnoakes/metadata-extractor/README.md

 # Mailing Lists

-Three mailing lists exist:

-* [metadata-extractor-announce](http://groups.google.com/group/metadata-extractor-announce) for read-only announcements of new releases
-* [metadata-extractor-dev](http://groups.google.com/group/metadata-extractor-dev) for discussion about development and notifications of changes to issues and source code
+* [metadata-extractor-dev](https://groups.google.com/forum/#!forum/metadata-extractor-dev) for discussion about development and notifications of changes to issues and source code
-* [metadata-extractor-changes](http://groups.google.com/group/metadata-extractor-changes) for automated emails when code, issues or the wiki are changed
+* [metadata-extractor-announce](https://groups.google.com/forum/#!forum/metadata-extractor-announce) for announcements of new releases

 # Credits